 Fix 1 – Avoid Running Scans While You Use the Computer

 Its because system resources are utilized more aggressively to fulfill the task.
-To prevent overheating problem in your PC you should change the preset so that it won’t happen on a fixed schedule.
+To prevent the overheating problem in your PC you should change the preset so that it won’t happen on a fixed schedule.

 Change the full scan settings and if it automatically starts then stop it using Task Scheduler.
 Wondering how to make avast use less CPU well the answer lies in managing Avast scans.